 When you get ISO certified you receive a document or certificate of proof.
-A certificate is a documented piece of paper that increase the credibility to the product or service of an organization/industry.
-This document demonstrates that company is doing everything according to ISO standards.
+A certificate is a documented piece of paper that increases the credibility to the product or service of an organization/industry.
+This document demonstrates that the company is doing everything according to ISO standards.
 The company has implemented a reliable system of producing and delivering products and services.

 The two-fold focus is involved in this ‘system’ to provide consistent products and services.
 Continual improvement in processes helps achieve better results.
 Certification is a contractual or legal requirement for most companies.
 ISO has over 2100 standards and each standard serves a different purpose.

 ISO itself does not perform certification, it is an organization that set only international standards and provides general auditing terms and conditions.
 Certification is given by a third party.
 This third party gives certification after a thorough audit and according to the type of industry.